-Masonry is the world’s first and largest fraternal organization.
+Freemasonry is the world’s first and largest fraternal organization.
 It is guided by the enduring belief that each man has a responsibility to make the world a better place.
 For 300 years, Freemasonry has enhanced and strengthened the character of individual men by providing opportunities for fellowship, charity, and the search for truth – within ourselves and the larger world.

 The mission of the Masons of California – to foster personal growth and to improve the lives of others – is carried out through Masonic principles and tradition.

-Our mission is guided by the enduring and relevant principles of our fraternity:
+Our mission is guided by the enduring and relevant principles of our Fraternity:

 We value respect, freedom, kindness, tolerance, and our differences – religious, ethnic, cultural, social, generational, and educational – and strive for harmony in our individual lives, in our lodges, and in the global community.

 Brotherly love is one of the closest connections that exist between two people.
 This concept indicates we must be willing to overlook trivial criticisms or differences, and strive to always see the good in our brothers that will make us love them.
 We must put aside our biases and remember, “All men are my Brethren,” and that, “By the exercise of brotherly love we are taught to regard the whole human species as one family – the high and low, the rich and poor – who are taught to aid, support, and protect each other.”

 We take responsibility for the well-being of our brothers, our families, and the community as a whole.
 We provide relief through philanthropy, community involvement, and delivery of excellent care.